jonnonz1/nz-statute-book/acts/public/1997/harassment-act-1997.md

 # Harassment Act 1997
-_Consolidation as at 2021-10-28_
+_Consolidation as at 2026-05-26_

-> An Act to provide criminal and civil remedies in respect of harassment
+> An Act to provide civil remedies in respect of harassment

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Harassment Act 1997.